simzero/openfoam-ml-rom/README.md

 alias runModel='docker run --gpus all -it --user "$(id -u):$(id -g)" -w /model -v ${PWD}:/model ghcr.io/simzero/openfoam-ml-rom:v0.2.0'
 ```

 `runModel` is a Docker command designed to run specific models with specified options.
-This command makes use of GPU acceleration and mounts your current directory to the Docker container.
+This command enables the use of GPUs and mounts your current directory to the Docker container.
+You can use `runModel` with the following options:

 ```
 runModel [OPTIONS]